Loaded Quesadillas

 Method

-Combine Greek yoghurt, chipotles, adobo sauce, lime juice and garlic.
+• Combine the Greek yoghurt, chipotles, adobo sauce, lime juice and garlic.
 Season with salt and mix until smooth.
 Refrigerate until needed.
 Reserve half for inside the quesadillas and half for serving.

-Heat a large pan over medium heat.
-Add chorizo and cook for 3–4 minutes until fat has rendered and edges are crispy.
+• Heat a large pan over medium heat.
+Add the chorizo and cook for 3-4 minutes until the fat has rendered and the edges are crispy.
 Remove with a slotted spoon and set aside, leaving the fat in the pan.

-Add chicken to the chorizo fat.
+• Add the chicken to the chorizo fat.
 Season with chilli powder, cumin, paprika, garlic powder, onion powder, salt and pepper.
-Cook over medium-high for 2–3 minutes until golden and cooked through.
-Return chorizo, add lime juice and coriander, toss and remove from heat.
+Cook over medium-high for 2-3 minutes until golden and cooked through, reaching an internal temperature of 74°C (165°F).
+Return the chorizo, add the lime juice and coriander, toss and remove from heat.

-Add olive oil to the same pan.
-Add onion and capsicums, season and cook over high heat for 6–8 minutes until softened with lightly charred edges.
+• Add the olive oil to the same pan.
+Add the onion and capsicums, season and cook over high heat for 6-8 minutes until softened with lightly charred edges.
 Remove and set aside.

-Repeat twice more with remaining tortillas, filling and butter.
+• Repeat twice more with the remaining tortillas, filling and butter.
 Rest for 2 minutes then cut each quesadilla into quarters.

-Divide between containers with 2–3 quarters per portion.
-Store remaining chipotle yoghurt sauce separately for dipping.
+• Divide between containers with 2-3 quarters per portion.
+Store the remaining chipotle yoghurt sauce separately for dipping.

 Chef's Tips